barrelballoons/barrel-cdf-generator/docs/barrel_data_def.md

 Level Zero products are mostly useful as an archival format and as a "pure" source of data for checking the validity of the higher level products.

+The format of the raw data is detailed in a document called "BARREL Telemetry Interface Control Document" located at [http://www.dartmouth.edu/~barrel/documents.html](http://www.dartmouth.edu/~barrel/documents.html).

 #### 3.1.2 Level One
 Level One data are stored in CDF files which are grouped by date.
 Unlike Level Zero files, the dates here are midnight-to-midnight.